 Interestingly, taking a short break every few hours can improve your productivity.
-Many productive people tend to take effective breaks in-between work to retain mental clarity.
+Many productive people take effective breaks between work to retain mental clarity.

 If you struggle to manage time, you can apply Pomodoro Technique to develop healthy work habits and overcome any hurdles that can potentially impair your productivity.

 Created by Francesco Cirillo, Pomodoro (tomato in Italian) Technique is an effective time-management method based on a 25-minute work interval and a 3-5 minute break afterward.

 This technique can effectively sharpen the focus and help you overcome the tendencies of procrastination by allowing healthy breaks from work.